 It is unlawful to enter any board owned/leased building or vehicle with the intent to destroy, steal or vandalize property or contents.
 Students are not permitted on school grounds unless they are actively engaged in a properly supervised activity.
-A student under suspension/expulsion shall not enter upon school grounds without the express permission of an administrator (This includes but is not limited to: after-school activities, sporting events, etc.)
+A student under suspension/expulsions also not permitted at after school events or on school grounds after school hours.

 Only parents/legal guardians, grandparents, older siblings and other relatives; i.e. aunts, uncles are permitted to pick up students on school grounds.
 An administrator or the police will escort other adults and/or former students off school grounds.
-(EMIS Code 1)
+(EMIS Code 1).